-In Section 8 of the Appendix A the progress in development of the image analysis for the post-processing of the data from the SEF-POOL tests are presented.
+In Section 9 of Appendix A the progress in development of the image analysis for postprocessing of the data from the SEF-POOL tests are presented.
 Gas bubbles are used in the tests in order to visualize water velocity in the vicinity of the jet induced by steam injection.
 The first data from the analysis of the bubbles rise in a stagnant pool was obtained and results are being analyzed.
-The current work is focused on the further analysis of the bubble flow during steam injection and the data from SEW-W7 and W8 tests with water jets is being processed.
-Further work will aim to optimize (i) experimental setup to resolve several issues related to the bubble formation and size, and (ii) image analysis and the development of reliable approach to the estimation of flow velocity and entrainment rate.
+The current work is focused on the further analysis of bubbles flow during steam injection and the data from SEW-W7 and W8 tests with water jets is being processed.